undur/modulo/README.md

 Now, turns out Jetty ships with a reverse proxy provided by the `jetty-proxy` module, with which `mod_WebObjects` could theoretically be replaced:

  * The Jetty proxy would run as a standalone application.
- * That proxy application knows about WO apps and instances by reading `SiteConfig.xml` from `wotaskd:1085`.
+ * That proxy application knows about WO apps and instances by reading the adaptor configuration from `wotaskd:1085`.
- * At the webserver level, requests matching the adaptor URL pattern, e.g. `/Apps/WebObjects/*`, would be directed to this "proxy application" using e.g. Apache's `ProxyPass`
+ * At the webserver level, requests matching the adaptor URL pattern, e.g. `/Apps/WebObjects/*`, would be directed to this "proxy application" using e.g. Apache's `ProxyPass`.
- * The Jetty proxy will use the application name and instance ID to yet again, forward the request to the appropriate instance.
+ * The Jetty proxy will use the application name (and instance ID, when that applies) to forward the request to an appropriate instance to handle the request.

 If this works it also solves another problem with `mod_WebObjects` which is, honestly, that it's written in C. Having the "adaptor" in Java, the native language of most WO devs, means it can be more easily maintained and extended by WO users, along with `wotaskd` and `JavaMonitor`.
-Imagine a totally transparent, open WO Java-based adaptor that you can extend and understand yourself.
-Need to tweak configuraiton or get some logging?
+Imagine a totally open WO Java-based adaptor that you can extend and understand.
+Need to tweak configuration or add some logging?
+Sure, go ahead.
+Want to know more about what's happening?
 Add a GUI.
-Why shouldn't the WO adaptor be a WO app? `wotaskd` and `JavaMonitor` already are, seems fair `mod_WebObjects` should be too.
+After all, why shouldn't the WO adaptor be a WO app? `wotaskd` and `JavaMonitor` already are, seems fair `mod_WebObjects` should be too.

 ## Work